Police search for motive after apparent ‘random’ shooting at Michigan recreation center wounds at least 9 | KRDO

 Police search for motive after apparent ‘random’ shooting at Michigan recreation center wounds at least 9

-(CNN) — Police are looking for a motive after at least nine people were shot in what appears to be a ‘random’ shooting that sent panicked families fleeing a crowded recreation area in Rochester Hills, Michigan, Saturday afternoon, authorities said.
+Rochester Hills, Michigan (CNN) — Police are looking for a motive after at least nine people were shot in what appears to be a “random” shooting that sent panicked families fleeing a crowded recreation area in Rochester Hills, Michigan, on Saturday afternoon, authorities said.

-A gunman pulled up to the Brooklands Plaza Splash Pad, got out of a vehicle and opened fire roughly 20 feet away, reloading multiple times, Oakland County Sheriff Michael Bouchard said.
+Police on Sunday identified the gunman as Michael William Nash, 42, from Shelby Township.
+He pulled up to the Brooklands Plaza Splash Pad, left a vehicle and opened fire from roughly 20 feet away, reloading multiple times, Oakland County Sheriff Michael Bouchard said Saturday.
 The suspect fired “potentially 28 times,” the sheriff said.

-“Under no circumstances is it normal for ice cream cones and flip flops to be strewn amongst blood and bullet casings,” said Michigan Rep. John James at a press conference Saturday night.
+“Under no circumstances is it normal for ice cream cones and flip flops to be strewn amongst blood and bullet casings,” said Michigan Rep. John James at a news conference Saturday night.

-The victims, including two small children and their mother, were injured in the shooting and taken to four local hospitals with “varying kinds of injuries,” according to Bouchard.
+Nash didn’t have any previous police contact or criminal record, according to Bouchard.

-An 8-year-old boy is in critical condition after suffering a gunshot wound to the head and and his 4-year-old brother was shot in the thigh and is in stable condition, Bouchard said.
-Their 39-year-old mother with wounds to the abdomen and leg was also in critical condition.
+The victims, including two small children and their mother, were injured in the shooting and taken to four local hospitals with “varying kinds of injuries,” the sheriff said.
+As of early Sunday morning, two of the victims were in critical condition and seven were in stable condition.

-Six other gunshot victims, including three women and three men ranging in age from 30 to 78 years old, were in stable condition Saturday night.
+An 8-year-old boy is in critical condition after suffering a gunshot wound to the head and his 4-year-old brother was shot in the thigh and is in stable condition, Bouchard said.
+Their 39-year-old mother, with wounds to the abdomen and leg, was also in critical condition.

-The incident appears to be “random” as the suspect has “no connectivity to the victims,” and authorities have yet to determine a motivation for the attack, the sheriff said.
+Six other gunshot victims, including three women and three men ranging in age from 30 to 78, were in stable condition Saturday night.

-The suspect also did not have a prior criminal history, Bouchard said.
+The incident appears to be “random” as the suspect has “no connectivity to the victims,” the sheriff said.
+Authorities are looking into a possible motive but have yet to determine one, he added.

-“We’ll be looking for any evidence … that would give us an inclination of what may be driving this individual prior to this terrible moment,” Bouchard said.
+“It’s our understanding that apparently he was undergoing some mental health challenges,” Bouchard said during a news conference Saturday.
+He did not offer additional details.

-Officials say the shooting comes at a time when the community was still recovering from two mass shootings in the state in recent years.
+The shooting comes at a time when communities are still recovering from two mass shootings in the state in recent years.
 In February 2023, a gunman killed three Michigan State University students and critically wounded five others.
 A couple years prior, a teenager killed four students at an Oxford, Michigan, high school in 2021.

 “We’re not even fully comprehending what happened at Oxford, and now we have another complete tragedy that we’re dealing with,” Bouchard said.